If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 So what exactly is fasting?

-Let’s dive in to each of these types of fasting.
+Let’s dive into each of these types of fasting.

 Intermittent fasting